utshomax/postman-docs/src/pages/docs/sending-requests/grpc/grpc-request-interface.md

 ### Switch to Postman Desktop Agent to connect with a gRPC server

-In order to use all of Postman's gRPC features, you must run the Postman Desktop Agent.
+To use all of Postman's gRPC features, you must run the Postman Desktop Agent.

 Learn more about [installing the Postman Desktop Agent](/docs/getting-started/about-postman-agent/#the-postman-desktop-agent).